ahsanshakeel123/HR-Analytics/README.md

 Python: Pandas, NumPy, Matplotlib, Writing functions, Employee segmentation, Predictive analysis, Statistics

-## Recommendations
+## Results & Business Recommendation:

+Creating a dashboard to track employee attrition and performance gives HR and leadership stakeholders visibility into workforce trends both overall and by department, role, and tenure.
+By democratizing this data, stakeholders are now able to self-serve insights, and the analytics team saves 4–6 hours per week on ad-hoc reporting.

+The analysis showed that nearly 50% of attrition occurs within the first few years of employment, with early-tenure employees and specific roles representing the highest risk.
+According to the Python-based analysis, even a 1% improvement in engagement and retention among high-risk groups can lead to meaningful cost savings by reducing hiring, onboarding, and productivity loss.

-Because the greatest business impact comes from improving early-stage employee engagement and retention, the following actions are recommended:
+Because the greatest impact comes from improving early-stage employee experience and retention, I recommend the following actions:

-- Strengthen onboarding and first-year engagement programs
+1. Implement structured 30–60–90 day onboarding and early feedback programs to improve first-year engagement.
-- Equip managers with role-level attrition insights
+2. Provide managers with role-level attrition dashboards to proactively identify and address retention risks.
-- Review compensation and career progression for high-risk roles
+3. Review pay competitiveness and define clear career growth paths for roles with consistently high turnover.
-- Use the dashboard as an ongoing self-service monitoring tool

-These initiatives address the largest attrition drivers, improve workforce stability, and continue to save the analytics team time through reduced reporting requests.
+4. These initiatives address the largest drivers of attrition, improve workforce stability, and reduce ad-hoc reporting for the analytics team.